kevin143carr/tarpon-installer/README.md

 # CONFIG.INI EXPLAINED

 ### [STARTUP] # A startup task gives you the opportunity to choose logo and title.
+\
 **Example**\
 logoimg = mylogo.png\
 installtitle = MY INSTALLER NAME GOES HERE\
-startupinfo = information about the installer like: "This will install the complete MY APP system on this machine and reboot your machine"\
+startupinfo = information about the installer like: "This will install MY APP on this machine"\
 buttontext = The word for the install button usually just 'Install', but it can say an word.

 ### [USERINFO] # Information needed to log into the machine